udberg/clone-new-york-times-article/README.md

 ## Acknowledgement

-Hat tip to New York Times
+Hat tip to New York Times.

 Hat tip to Microverse for their README template.

 ## 📝 License